 What the Selar vs. Mainstack Feud Says About Africa’s $30B Creator Economy

 The Selar-Mainstack billboard feud exposes the competitive pressures shaping Africa’s $30B creator economy — and what creators should watch for.
-Over the weekend Mainstack hosted in Lagos, Nigeria what the company called the biggest Africa’s creator’s conference.
+Over the weekend Mainstack hosted in Lagos, Nigeria what the company called the biggest African creators’ conference.
 A conference it had been planning from the beginning of the year.
-In the thick of this, Selar rented out a space right in front of the hall where the event was being held and with the approval of the management of the hall, they put up their billboard.
-When Mainstack found out about this, they made calls to the management and had the ads taken down.
+In the thick of this, Selar rented out a space right in front of the hall where the event was being held and with the approval of the management of the hall, put up its billboard.
+It is alleged Mainstack thereafter pressured owners of the advert space to take down Selar’s posters.
 In a public statement posted by Selar, the company said “ the idea was simple: Creators are gathering in one place, and we wanted to meet them where they are.
 A little bit of playful competition never hurt anyone.”

 The billboard incident might have remained lowkey had the drama ended there.
 It did not.
 During the conference, Mainstack formally announced that Milton Tutu, Selar’s former Chief Marketing Officer, had joined them in the same role.
 Within hours, a wave of near-identical posts appeared on X from various accounts, with statements like: “So, I guess I am moving with Milton Tutu to Mainstack.”